 Karafina Antonio was pursuing a degree in graphic design while working as a receptionist for the Zip Zap Hair salon in San Francisco.
 Antonio began to consider cosmetology school because she was responsible for payroll at the salon.

 Eventually deciding graphic design wasn’t for her, Antonio was inspired by her colleagues to enroll in cosmetology school.
 Here she talks about making the transition, completing school and building a clientele of her own.

-Making the Choice: Cosmetology School Has Something for Everyone
+Making the Choice: Cosmetology School It Is

 Antonio appreciated the diversity of the salon work and the good pay it was possible to earn.
 Now that she works full-time in the industry, Antonio says there’s something for everyone there.

 “If you’re creative and have an eye for what makes people look good, you can find your niche,” she says.

 Sticking With It: Making School Work

 Antonio went to school part-time for two years, taking classes five days a week from 5:30 p.m. to 9:30 p.m., while working a full-time job.

 “Being focused on hair, makeup, nails and facials—it’s exhausting.
 I wish I could have done it full-time to finish school within 10 to 12 months,” she says.